 In the chant of just three simple words, “OPA!
 OPA!
 OPA!” warm memories from this weekend’s Paniyiri Festival come flooding back to mind.

-With Brisbane’s weather on its best behaviour, thousands of people throughout Queensland flocked to the Greek Paniyiri Festival to fully immerse themselves in the splendor and warmth that is the Greek culture.
+With Brisbane’s weather on its best behaviour, thousands of people throughout Queensland flocked to the Greek Paniyiri Festival to fully immerse themselves in the splendour and warmth that is the Greek culture.

 In just two days, Musgrave Park was transformed from a standard, peaceful little parkland into a Greek esplanade overflowing with mouth-watering food, sensational Greek entertainment and endearing little stalls bursting with trinkets.